oleksiysmola/Wordle-Solver/README.md

 - What word did you guess?
 This should be the five letter word you just entered into Wordle
 - What pattern did you obtain?
-If the below pattern is obtained from a guess then the input should be "f,1 o,2 d,0 s4,1".
+If the below pattern is obtained from a guess then the input should be "f,1 o,2 d,0 s,0 s4,1".
 In general this denotes first the letter then how many times it occurs in the answer.
 Here f occurs once so f,1 represents this, the two occurrences of o are denoted by o,2 and the lack of any d in the answer is indicated by d,0.
+The letter s appears but is position dependent so we give it an overall count of zero in this case s,0.
 We treat greens separately and the letter is proceeded by the index denoting its position in the word.
 Here s4,1 specifies the existence of an s specifically at index 4 in the answer.
   ![alt Example of possible Wordle pattern](patternexample1.png "Title") For the second example, we consider instead case where the second o is highlighted green.
-The input pattern would then be "f,1 o,1 d,0 o2,1 s4,1".
+The input pattern would then be "f,1 o,1 d,0 s,0 o2,1 s4,1".
   ![alt Example of possible Wordle pattern](patternexample2.png "Title")